petrasvestartas/compas_wood/README.md

 ##### If you install this library on a new computer that did not have Anaconda Prompt or VScode follow these steps

-* conda config --add channels conda-forge

 * Install Anaconda Prompt: https://www.anaconda.com/
+* Type in the anaconda prompt: "conda config --add channels conda-forge"
 * Add this environment path.
 On windows search type "Edit the system environmental variables", click "Environmental Variables..", under second tab click "path", then edit and add the following path: "C:\ProgramData\Anaconda3\Scripts".
 This process can be avoided if during installation of Anaconda Prompt you ticked the option to the Anaconda Prompt to the Environmental Variables.
 * Open Anaconda Prompt terminal and update conda: conda activate base